PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

 Turn on supermaster support.
-See :ref:`supermaster-operation`.
+See :ref:`autoprimary-operation`.

 .. _setting-svc-autohints: